A Bayesian approach to tissue-fraction estimation for oncological PET segmentation: Conclusion

 \section{Conclusion}

-In this manuscript, we proposed an estimation-based approach to tumor segmentation in oncological PET.
+In this manuscript, we proposed a Bayesian approach to tissue-fraction estimation for oncological PET segmentation.
 We theoretically demonstrated that the proposed method yields a posterior-mean estimate of the tumor-fraction volume for each voxel in the PET image.
 Evaluation of the method using clinically realistic $2$-D simulation studies demonstrated the capability of the method to explicitly model TFEs by accurately estimating the tumor-fraction areas.
-The method significantly outperformed all considered commonly used PET segmentation methods, including a U-net-based method.
+The method significantly outperformed the considered commonly used PET segmentation methods, including a U-net-based method.
 In addition, the method was relatively insensitive to partial-volume effects and demonstrated accurate segmentation performance for different clinical-scanner configurations.
-Further, the proposed method demonstrated accurate performance in segmenting clinical images of patients with stage II/III NSCLC, obtained from the ACRIN 6668/RTOG 0235 multi-center clinical trial data.
+Further, the proposed method demonstrated accurate performance in segmenting clinical images of patients with stage IIB/III NSCLC, obtained from the ACRIN 6668/RTOG 0235 multi-center clinical trial data.
 For this dataset, the method yielded DSC of $0.82$ ($95\%$ CI: $0.78, 0.86$).
-In conclusion, this study demonstrates the efficacy of the proposed estimation-based approach to tumor segmentation in PET.
+In conclusion, this study demonstrates the efficacy of the proposed method for tumor segmentation in PET.
 Pending necessary permissions, we will publish the source code for the proposed method for wider usage by the image-science community (source code currently available at \url{https://drive.google.com/drive/folders/1Kk0LvnSUccz6zkYoKJgX73Wd9pvUTJm_?usp=sharing}).